EyramSeneadza/Path/README.md

 Path relies heavily on Grunt for a [number of things](#gruntjs).
 If you haven't used Grunt before, check out the [get started guide](http://gruntjs.com/getting-started).

 To install the needed packages, please open Path in terminal and type `npm install`.
-Then running `grunt` in terminal will run [Path's defaults plugins](#gruntjs).
+Then running `grunt` in terminal will run [Path's default plugins](#gruntjs).
 To optimize your images, run `grunt img` in terminal.